 The Crime Awareness and Campus Security Act of 1990 requires all colleges to distribute to students and employees current policies and procedures for campus security, reporting procedures, and a summary of criminal violations in previous years.
 The report applies to on-campus violations only.
-These reports are available from the Facility Manager and on our website.
+These reports are available from the office of the Director of Facilities and Safety and on our website.

-Oregon Coast Community College- Newport has an after hours on-campus security officer present from 5:30pm to 9:30pm.
+Oregon Coast Community College- Newport and Lincoln City have an after-hours on-campus security officer present from 5:30pm to 9:30pm.
 If a major problem or incident should occur, the services of local law enforcement agencies will be utilized.

 Oregon Coast Community College encourages students to take personal responsibility for their own safety and for the safety of others.
-Students are urged to keep their cars locked, to keep track of their personal belongings at all times, to park in wel llighted areas, and to walk to their parked cars with someone they know.
+Students are urged to keep their cars locked, to keep track of their personal belongings at all times, to park in well lighted areas, and to walk to their parked cars with someone they know.